 While a DAF is a type of account for charitable giving purposes, a QCD is a type of withdrawal from an IRA that goes directly from the retirement account to a qualified charitable organization.
 However, both DAF contributions and QCDs have to be made by the end of the calendar year in order to count for that tax year.
 Therefore, the deadline is quickly approaching for the 2024 tax year.

 There is a lot to consider when deciding to either make a QCD or open a DAF, especially during crunch time.
 For a DAF, donors can enhance their charitable giving by employing strategies such as timing their contributions to coincide with high-income years, donating appreciated assets to minimize capital gains tax, and diversifying their grant recommendations to support a range of causes.
 By carefully planning their contributions and distributions, donors can maximize the impact of their philanthropic efforts while optimizing their tax benefits.
 QCDs, on the other hand, offer a strategic way to reduce taxable income, especially for those subject to RMDs.
-A financial planner can help walk you through your choices to ensure you’re making the right choice for your financial goals.
+A financial advisor for federal employees can help walk you through your choices to ensure you’re making the right choice for your financial goals.

 A PlanWell Advisor Can Help!
 Schedule a Free Consultation.